wave-light/react-admin/docs/Inputs.md

 ![Password Input](./img/password-input.png)

-It is possible to change the default behavior and display the value by default via the `initiallyHidden` prop:
+It is possible to change the default behavior and display the value by default via the `initiallyVisible` prop:

 ```jsx
 import { PasswordInput } from 'react-admin';